Jump to content

 2. Congratulations!
 My "little girl" turned the big three o last month.
 She's still daddy's girl.
 My son and I have had great times together and we're good friends-but my daughter is still the apple of my eye.

 4. I was with a troop that uses dual registration starting in December.
 The Weebs and Leaders join as members of the Troop (all age requirements are met).
 The Weebs and leaders attended one Troop meeting per month and the Troop program was geared towards any AOL requirements still needed.
 At the Blue and Gold in February the AOL was presented and in April/ May the crossover happened.
 By the time we got to summer camp the new Scouts were familiar and comfortable with the SM and ASMs and the boys in the Troop.
 It worked well for us.
-It takes planning and cooperation from both programs but it can a
+It takes planning and cooperation from both programs but it can and has worked successfully.

 5. This is not "gear" but will help.
 Bring an open mind, a cheerful spirit, a loving heart and a smile.
 Wood Badge should be "experienced".
 Open yourself to the experience and have fun.

 6. Is the former Cubmaster now an involved parent?
 If not-then thank him for his feedback-its a gift- and stand by your decision.
 Whenever interpretation of the rules is left to human beings there is the chance for a decision to be viewed as wrong Look at professional sports as an example.
 As you had communicated the rules to the Den Leaders and the parents the error was on the Dad (who obviously knew it) and not the Pinewood Derby.
 As to the idea of having parents sign a form stating they have read and understand the rules, I look to professional sports again.
-The Brady rule was just
+The Brady rule was just implemented by the NFL to protect the QB.
+Im not a fan of legislating all the fun out of things.
+Pinewood Derby is for the boys to have a good time.

 7. We have run Trainer's Edge in SELA Council for Wood Badge staff.
 Having particpated in and staffed TDC and Trainer's Edge.
 I believe Trainer's Edge is not designed for inexperienced trainers.
 Much of what is covered would be lost on "new" folks.
 The course description for TE states that it is meant for WB and NYLT staff specifically.
 BeaverIII